 Overwhelmed with what just happened over the last 40 seconds or so, I realized I was still hundreds of feet in the air.
 Now I was gliding and had time to take it all in.
-Tim gave me a high five you, asked if I was okay as he gently pulled his cords around me.
+Tim gave me a high five, and asked if I was okay as he gently pulled his cords around me.

-Overall, It was my second skydive and I loved it just as much, if not more than my first.
 Nothing can compare to the views you get when falling from the sky.
-The swiss alps, the free fall, the whole experience will blow you away.
+The Swiss Alps, the free fall, the whole experience will blow you away.
 There are loads of adventure activities around Interlaken and I will most likely join Skydive Switzerland a few more times during the next few years!

 Skydiving in Interlaken Review

 Overall, it was an incredible experience that I would 100% do again!
-The WOW factor of freefalling while seeing the incredible Swiss Alps around you was unlike any other.
+The WOW factor of free falling while seeing the incredible Swiss Alps around me was unlike any other.
 It was honestly one of the most liberating experiences in the world.